-- 1. In the Tools toolbar, disable the Animate 🔗 mode.
+- 1. In the Tools toolbar, disable the Animate 🦑 mode. - 2.
+In the Tools toolbar, select the Transform 🔢 tool or press Shift + T.

 - 3. In the Tool Properties view, make sure the Peg Selection Mode κ is deselected. - 4.
 In the Camera view, select a drawing layer and push or pull on the size, top, or corner control point.
 Hold down Shift to lock the selection's aspect ratio.